masonelmore/esi/docs/ContactsApi.md

 > []GetCorporationsCorporationIdContacts200Ok GetCorporationsCorporationIdContacts(ctx, corporationId, optional)
 Get corporation contacts

-Return contacts of a corporation  --- Alternate route: `/dev/corporations/{corporation_id}/contacts/`  Alternate route: `/v2/corporations/{corporation_id}/contacts/`  --- This route is cached for up to 300 seconds
+Return contacts of a corporation  ---  This route is cached for up to 300 seconds

 ### Required Parameters